 Much like other types of PR, financial PR is about developing relationships with media professionals in the industry to get the word out there about the business, its products, and services.
-We will touch on this subject a bit more further down this article, but companies usually have PR professionals who are there to help them with creating newsworthy content.
+Companies usually hire in-house PR professionals to help them with creating newsworthy content.
 However, sometimes smaller companies with smaller budgets need to outsource their PR efforts to PR agencies that are a bit more cost-effective.

 PR agencies like Pressfarm work with companies of various sizes to create newsworthy content ranging from email pitches and press releases to guest posts and press kits.
 This content helps businesses to connect with journalists and media professionals and get the word out there about their brand.
 With Pressfarm’s PR packages, companies can also run their own media outreach.
-Each package gives you access to an extensive media database of over 75,000 journalists across industries.
-Their account executives and expert writers also create curated media lists for each client.
+Each package gives you access to an extensive media database of over 1 million journalists across industries.
+Their account executive also creates curated media lists for each client.
 This saves you the time and energy of sifting through massive databases and helps you to connect with the best journalists in your niche.

 It’s true that the world of financial journalism has a broad audience.
-Even so, with a focus on financial markets, macroeconomics data and trends, government economic policy, corporate news, personal finance, and more in the finance industry, companies that do not find the right media professionals to get their news out there can suffer from minimal visibility to their brand.
+In fact, this niche covers financial markets, macroeconomics data and trends, government economic policy, corporate news, personal finance, and more in the finance industry.
+For this reason, companies that do not find the right media professionals to get their news out there can suffer from minimal visibility to their brand.
 Finance journalists work in the field for a reason; first of all, they understand the pressure associated with the industry and can explain complex financial concepts clearly and concisely.
 Previously considered whistleblowers for businesses and governments worldwide, these journalists are now part of an elite group of experts who are sought after to provide insight for companies worldwide.
-They are the ones that collect data and report information about financial markets for print, broadcast, and digital media.
-They are also the ones who tell the important stories from different brands.
+These are the people we rely on to collect data and report information about financial markets for print, broadcast, and digital media.
+They are also the ones who tell important stories from different brands.

 Why Financial PR is important